Powering Your Child’s Future with Knowledge.

 Area high school juniors can apply to join other Indiana teens on a once-in-a-lifetime educational trip to our nation’s capital.

-Since 1960, the Indiana Electric Cooperative has offered the annual trip through its member co-ops, providing young Hoosiers the opportunity to learn about the federal government and the cooperative utility industry.
-They also enhance their leadership skills, make lifelong friendships, and leave with great memories!
 The seven-day program begins with a tour of the Indiana Statehouse and a get-acquainted dinner.
 The next day the students fly to Pennsylvania, where they visit historic Gettysburg before heading to Washington, D.C., for a night tour of the city.

 Indiana Electric Cooperative Page Day

 Participating in Page Day with the Indiana Senate teaches high school students about state government and how bills become law.
 Highlights include an Indiana Statehouse tour, mock bill activity, and hearing from special speakers.
 Students may also see the Indiana Legislature in action and meet their legislators.
 If you have questions, contact Ann Mears at email@example.com, (317)487-2226.
 Page Day applications are available here.